Click here to learn the story. |

 Please.

-Yes, it’s a lot of fun to play with these machines, but the pay is lousy and the work is thankless.
+Yes, its a lot of fun to play with these machines, but the pay is lousy and the work is thankless.

 Original research and commentary copyright © 2009 by Ranjit Sandhu.
 All rights reserved.